 - Look for your main electrical panel.
 If you aren’t sure where it is, look for a silver metal box in your basement, garage or closet.

 - Make sure your hands and feet aren’t moist in advance of touching the panel or breakers.

 - Find the breaker labeled “furnace” or “heat,” and double-check it’s moved to “on.”
 If the breaker has tripped, it will be in the middle or “off” spot.

-- With one hand, quickly flip the breaker to the “on” spot.
-If the breaker trips right away and pops back to “off,” leave it alone and get in touch with an expert from Farris Heating & Air at 918-333-0376 right away.
+- With one hand, quickly flip the breaker to the “on” position.
+If the breaker trips right away and pops back to “off,” don't try to reset it and get in touch with an expert from Farris Heating & Air at 918-333-0376 right away.

 No matter your furnace’s age or brand, it has at least one regular wall switch set on or by it.

 - Make certain the control is flipped up in the “on” spot.
 If it was shut off, it could take your furnace up to five minutes to ignite.
 (If you’re unsure where your furnace is located, look in your basement, garage or utility closet.
 It may also be in a crawl space or attic.)

 3. Buy a New Air Filter